tonychu805/tonychu805/README.md

 **Results:**

 - LightGBM and XGBoost are the two standout models for predicting cybersecurity incident outcomes.
-LightGBM excels in precision and recall, making it highly effective for reducing false positives and detecting true incidents, while XGBoost is the most consistent performer across different datasets.
+LightGBM excels in precision (72.4%) and recall (69.4%), making it highly effective for reducing false positives and detecting true incidents, while XGBoost is the most consistent performer across different datasets.
 - CatBoost is a strong alternative that balances high accuracy and low variability.
 - RandomForest and GradientBoost could be considered for specific scenarios, but they are less suited for tasks requiring a balance between high precision and recall.